ValPaliy/valticus/content/en/posts/Why I No Longer Use Twitter To Promote My Services.md

 There are no hyperlinks in this article.
 I am not trying to use a hot topic to get more visitors, but merely expressing my feelings.

 Thank you very much for your time and attention.
 Be safe out there!

+Update: As of April 9th, 2023, I no longer user Instagram (ValPaliy) or Twitter (ValPaliy).